 People spend their lives moving from person to person, relationship to relationship in search of the right person, the person who can meet all their deepest needs.
 But many never find the person they’re longing for.
 They move from house to house, from city to city, looking for that perfect mountain chalet, that ideal beach house, that beautiful house in the country.
 But they never find the place they’re longing for.

 We were all made for a person and a place.
 Jesus is that person.
 Heaven is that place.
 No one else and no place else will satisfy.
 The suffering and evil that plague us here and now, in that short period while we live under the unnatural conditions of sin’s curse, will have no place then and there, in heaven.

-Note from EPM: Randy’s book If God Is Good is now available for purchase online, in local bookstores, and from the Eternal Perspective Ministries website.
+Note from EPM: Randy’s book If God Is Good is now available for purchase online and from the Eternal Perspective Ministries website.
 (Check out the If God Is Good Chapter Summaries for a preview of the book’s content.)